 Signs your dental implant is healing properly

 It’s reassuring to know what healing should look and feel like.
-Normal signs of proper healing include:
+Normal signs of proper healing include:- Mild swelling or discomfort that decreases over time

 - No excessive bleeding after the first 24 hours